The purebred Poodle and Japanese Chin make up the lovable ball of fur known as the Poochin.

 If you have any more questions regarding what you should feed your Poochin, simply talk to your vet.

-A good place to start with a Poochin is feeding him around ½ cup to 1 cup of a dry food for dogs every day.
+A good place to start with a Poochin is feeding him around ½ cup to 1 cup of dry food for dogs every day.
 Split this amount up to at least two servings.

 If you wish to also provide your Poochin with a high quality canned food, be sure to reduce the amount of dry food accordingly so you can prevent unwanted weight gain.